Cage9

 Cage9 is a Panamanian/American rock band, formed in Panama City in 1993.
 The group was founded by Evan Rodaniche (guitar/vocals) and is currently based out of Los Angeles, California, since 2002.

 Cage9 has been direct openers for Ozzy Osbourne and Bad Religion, as well as having shared the stage with notable acts like 12 Stones, Black Light Burns, CJ Ramone, Adema, Lacey Sturm, Asking Alexandria, Ill Niño, Bobaflex, Queensrÿche, Candlebox, Seether, Sevendust, Hellyeah, Filter, In This Moment, Tesla, Karnivool, Buckcherry, MxPx, Powerman 5000, Strata, Dokken, Quiet Riot, Lynch Mob, Hinder, Boy Hits Car, Smile Empty Soul, Caifanes, Journey, Cheap Trick, 38 Special, Attaque 77, Moderatto, Fobia, Maldita Vecindad, SR-71's Mitch Allan, and Ice-T's Body Count among many others bands and acts.

 The band's song "My Doppelgänger (Doble Opuesto)," from El Motivo were released in English as well in Spanish and received full rotation on MTV Latino.
 The song "Hearts & Stars" is on the soundtrack of the video game MX vs. ATV: Untamed.
 Cage9 recorded a version of the theme song “Good Ol’ Boys” for The Dukes of Hazzard, which was used in the trailers for the 2005 film and The Dukes of Hazzard: The Beginning.
 The band also recorded music for a WWE promotion for Stone Cold Steve Austin and Dolph Ziggler.
 The theme song for Kamen Rider: Dragon Knight, called "Let's Ride", was also written by the band.
 On March 3, 2006, Cage9 made an appearance on G4's Attack of the Show!.
-The band also played live at the Dave Navarro's Spread Entertainment Show in 2007.
+The band also played live at Dave Navarro's Spread Entertainment Show in 2007.
 Cage9 performed in November 2011 at the annual rock cruise “Shiprocked”.